 Similarly, the parties should bring any new or evolving evidence, such as harassing or retaliatory conduct, to the attention of the investigator.
-The investigator may consider such information in the investigation, and will also share any information about retaliation or violation of the terms of an interim protective measure with the Title IX Coordinator for further action.
+The investigator may consider such information in the investigation, and will also share any information about retaliation or violation of the terms of an interim measure with the Title IX Coordinator for further action through expedited factgathering and resolution.